pkunick/cytu.be-policies/terms-of-use.md

 ## Disclaimer of Liability

-  * Content on CyTube is provided "as-is".
-CyTube makes no warranties, express or implied, and hereby disclaims and negates all other warranties, including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
-Furthermore, CyTube does not make any representations concerning the accuracy or reliability of content present on CyTube.
-In no event shall the authors or operators of CyTube be liable for any claim, damages, or other liability, whether in action of contract or otherwise, arising from, out of or in connection with CyTube or use of CyTube.
+  * Content on Mimic is provided "as-is".
+Mimic makes no warranties, express or implied, and hereby disclaims and negates all other warranties, including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
+Furthermore, Mimic does not make any representations concerning the accuracy or reliability of content present on Mimic.
+In no event shall the authors or operators of Mimic be liable for any claim, damages, or other liability, whether in action of contract or otherwise, arising from, out of or in connection with Mimic or use of Mimic.
-  * CyTube permits users to share links, embedded content, or other content insofar as the shared content complies with this agreement, United States law, and where applicable, local laws.
-CyTube, its owners, and operators are not responsible for the content shared, or any consequences of sharing such content.
-CyTube does not endorse any user-provided content.
+  * Mimic permits users to share links, embedded content, or other content insofar as the shared content complies with this agreement, United States law, and where applicable, local laws.
+Mimic, its owners, and operators are not responsible for the content shared, or any consequences of sharing such content.
+Mimic does not endorse any user-provided content.
 Viewing shared content is done at the user's own risk.